 With a Guild of 90 makers, there is a wealth of unique and beautiful handmade craft from Wales to choose from that is never mass produced and always an original!
 Jewellery, Glass, Ceramics and much more.You can be confident that, when you buy from them, you are supporting Welsh Makers and supporting the promotion and preservation of craft skills both in Wales and internationally.

-2. CHRISTMAS DECORATIONS AND PRESENTS FOR YOUR CANINE FRIENDS
+2. CHRISTMAS PRESENTS FOR YOUR CANINE FRIENDS

 Hope Rescue is a small independent dog welfare charity in South Wales.
 Their online shop has a selection of Christmas gifts including festive treats and toys for your dogs and Christmas Cards and sweaters for you.